Last Updated on February 16, 2022 by Anne-Marie

 I fell in love with Columbia Restaurant's authentic Cuban sandwich during a trip to Tampa.

 Inspired, I wanted to recreate the taste of an traditional Cuban sandwich that was gluten free.

 First, it had to be easy to cook up, so I thought Cuban Panini made with slow cooker pulled pork would be a breeze to make for dinner or a party.

 Plus, it’s easily kept warm for a party if you’re entertaining.

 One of my favorite ways to season shredded pork is by using marinades and salad dressings.

 In this recipe, I used my favorite bottled Thousand Island dressing to give it a unique flavor.
 You can also use additional Thousand Island as a dip for the panini after it’s toasted.

 You can use either a regular or lite dressing.
 Both would be delicious!
 Just make sure the Thousand Island dressing you choose is gluten free.

-Make the night before: The nice thing about making pulled pork this way for your Cuban panini recipe, is that you can set it up the night before in your crock-pot.
+The nice thing about making pulled pork this way for your Cuban panini recipe, is that you can set it up the night before in your crock-pot.

 Store it overnight in the refrigerator and get it going that morning while you eat breakfast.